weirdtangent/pulse-photo-card/info.md

 - **Now Playing badge** - Optional artist/title ribbon powered by any HA entity
 - **Media source support** - Works with Home Assistant's media browser and signed URLs
 - **PulseOS overlay embed** - Mirrors the kiosk-hosted overlay HTML (multiple clocks, timers, alarms, notification bar) with automatic fallback to the built-in clock
+- **Tap-to-view dashboards** - Load Lovelace view configs right in the card by tapping the photo, complete with nav buttons and auto-return
 - **Responsive design** - Adapts to any screen size with responsive typography

 ## Installation